michellewatts20000/watts-portfolio-2.0/README.md

 # Michelle Watts' Portfolio

 ## Links
-### Link to deployed app is [here](https://michellewatts20000.github.io/watts-portfolio-2.0/)
+### Link to my portfolio is [here](https://michellewatts20000.github.io/watts-portfolio-2.0/)
-### Link to the GitHub repo is [here](https://github.com/michellewatts20000/watts-portfolio-2.0/)
+### Link to its GitHub repo lives [here](https://github.com/michellewatts20000/watts-portfolio-2.0/)

 ## Technologies used
-HTML, CSS, Bootstrap, FontAwesome.
+HTML, CSS, JS, Bootstrap, FontAwesome.

 ## What?
-Shows all the projects I have worked on over the last 6 months.
+Shows all the projects I have worked on over the last few months.

 ## Screenshots